 To see the power of brand over features, look at results from economic downturns.

-Sales consultant Brian Kavicky put it perfectly in our recent Scared Confident webinar: “When your resources are constrained, you actually turn more toward high-value.
+Sales consultant Brian Kavicky put it perfectly: “When your resources are constrained, you actually turn more toward high-value.
 You don’t say, ‘Oh, my resources are constrained so I’m going to only eat at McDonald’s because it’s the cheapest option.’
 You eat more at home, control your ingredients, shop for quality.”

 The way buyers determine what is and what is not quality is somewhat arbitrary.
 Every product and service has substitutes and strong competition.
 What gives you a competitive advantage and differentiates you from your competitors isn’t the latest feature.
 It is what you are at your core.
 Why you exist.
 Your brand.